MarjoleinHordijk/PythonTutorials/docs/source/03_03_Regression.md

 ****

-## 2. Multiple Linear Regression With scikit-learn
+## 2. Multiple Linear Regression with scikit-learn

 Although the process for Multiple Linear Regression (MLR) is similar to Simple Linear Regression, we will discuss some specific considerations below.
 Specifically, our regressors array (```x```) will now how two colomns.
 That is, we will consider two regressors to fit our model.